 As women in tech seeking new opportunities or advancement within your own company, you must ask yourself what is being done to recognize and eliminate gender bias.
 Are their education programs in place?
 Are the criteria for evaluation equal?

-If you are looking to change companies, you might start by examining Forbes list of the Top 10 Companies with the Most STEM Opportunities.
+If you are looking to change companies, you might start by examining the Forbes list of the Top 10 Companies with the Most STEM Opportunities.
 Companies like:

 - CACI International, Inc.